Skip to content

 • Used in: action definitions (URI, headers, CLI commands)

 Persistent variables are the configuration layer.
-An API key set once is available to every action that needs it.
+An API key set for one app is available to that app’s actions, but not to other apps.
 An app can declare what it requires, and String tells the AI what’s missing.

 The two variable types serve different moments in the workflow.